-Graduates from the Masters Programmes in Risk are enjoying huge success at entering the job market and have gone on to a range of employment and career development opportunities.
-These range from further study, to consultancy, to humanitarian focused disaster risk reduction roles and community resilience support officers.
+Graduates from the Risk Masters are enjoying huge success at entering the job market and have progressed on to a range of employment and career development opportunities.
+These range from further study, to consultancy, humanitarian focused disaster risk reduction roles and community resilience support officers.
 Former students are thus playing a key role in managing hazard and risk around the world for example with UNICEF, US Homeland Security, UK Government and the Risk Industry more widely.
 Jobs including working as:

 "It's all go!
 It's fair to say that the MSc course has set me up for some great opportunities!"

 Anna Coles, MSc in Risk and Environmental Hazard 2010 - 2011.